MRI: Magnetic Resonance Imaging

 When your exam is complete, you may leave and resume regular activities.
 If a sedative is administered for your exam, you will need to arrange transportation home.

-A radiologist will review your exam images and report the findings to your doctor within 24 hours.
+A radiologist will review your exam images and report the findings to your doctor.
 Your doctor will then discuss the findings and next steps with you.